 After Hours Care

-After hours care is available at Perry County Memorial Hospital to offer a less expensive alternative for patients who need care well after most physician's offices are closed.
+After hours care is available at Perry County Memorial Hospital to offer a less expensive alternative for patients who need care after most physician's offices are closed.
 After hours care is provided in the Emergency Department of PCMH and the patient must meet certain criteria to qualify.
-After hours patients are mildly ill with a low level of medical complexity and decision making involved.
+After hours patients are mildly ill with a low level of medical complexity or illness.

 After hours care is open: